- Photo via Ministry of Security -

 By the A.M.
 Costa Rica staff

-What have you heard of volunteer organizations to protect animals in your community?
+What other tips would you give to avoid being robbed?
 We would like to know your thoughts on this story.
 Send your comments to firstname.lastname@example.org